-6. When you see the milk has curdled completely, immediately add ice cubes or ice cold water.
+6. When you see it has curdled completely, immediately add ice cubes or ice cold water.
 This is very important to keep the chenna soft.

 7. Drain it up in a thin clean muslin cloth.

 9. At this step you must have chenna that is just moist with no dripping water and not sticky.
-Knead it well for about 3 minutes.
+Knead it well until you get smooth, grain free and non-sticky chena.
 You must not knead to the extent that chenna begins to release grease or fats.

 10. Divide it to 12 equal portions.
 Make balls and flatten them gently.
 You can also make rasgulla or chum chum.
 If you find the edges cracked up, gently smoothen them.
 Cover and set them aside.

-11. Bring 3 cups water to a boil with 1 cup sugar.
+11. Bring 3 1/2 cups water to a boil with 1 cup sugar.
+Use refined white sugar.

 12. When the syrup begins to boil, add cardamom powder.

-13. When the syrup begins to boil rapidly, add flattened discs of chenna.
-Cover immediately and cook on a moderately high flame for exactly 8 minutes.
+13. Next when the syrup begins to boil rapidly, add flattened discs of chenna.
+Cover immediately and cook on a moderately high flame for exactly 9 minutes.

 15. Take out one by one and cool.
 Gently squeeze them in between your palms to remove the absorbed sugar syrup.
 You can also do it with a spatula and spoon.

-Method 2 – rasmalai in 10 minutes using ready made rasgulla and condensed milk.
+Method 2 – Easy Rasmalai in 10 minutes

 1. You can use any ready made rasgulla.
 Squeeze the syrup out of the balls.
 Do not press them too hard, they will break.
 Make sure that the syrup is extracted from the balls else they will not absorb the milk.
 Set these aside.